Cruising from Miami? you can’t start your vacation without getting to the terminal first!

 If you are going from the Miami airport to the cruise terminal, taxis charge a $27 flat-rate fee.
 That’s based on the ride, not per person.
 So if you are traveling with a family of four, that’s about $7 per person (or $14 round-trip) — a decent deal.
 As well, unlike shuttles, taxis leave whenever you’re ready.
 There is no waiting for other passengers.

 Cruise Line Transfers

-Carnival, for example, offers a shuttle from the Miami airport to your cruise for $17 one-way/$34 round trip per person.
+Carnival, for example, offers a shuttle from the Miami airport to your cruise for around $17 one-way/$34 round trip per person.
 The same shuttle runs about $32 one-way/$65 round-trip per person from the Fort Lauderdale airport.

 That’s why we suggest finding alternate ways to the port.